 Academic bankruptcy is the removal of one to three semesters of grades from the calculation of a student's cumulative grade point average (GPA).

 The following apply to any request for academic bankruptcy:

 - 1. Academic bankruptcy is initiated by a written request from the student to the registrar/records official. - 2.
 Upon receipt of the student's request, the college will inform the student that an award of academic bankruptcy may impact his/her financial aid status. - 3.
 Academic bankruptcy may only be declared once and may be applied to no more than three (3) semesters, which do not have to be consecutive. - 4.
 The bankrupted courses and grades remain on the transcript but are not calculated in the student's cumulative GPA. - 5.
-None of the coursework taken during a semester for which academic bankrupcy is declared, including hours completed satisfactorily, will be used to fulfill degree requirements. - 6.
-To be eligible for academic bankruptcy, the student must have completed 12 semester credit hours or coursework at the college since the most recent semes- ter for which the academic bankruptcy is being requested.
-A grade of "C", "S", or higher is required in each course in 12 semester credit hours in the post-bank- ruptcy period. - 7.
+None of the coursework taken during a semester for which academic bankruptcy is declared, including hours completed satisfactorily, will be used to fulfill degree requirements. - 6.
+To be eligible for academic bankruptcy, the student must have completed 12 semester credit hours of coursework at the college since the most recent semester for which the academic bankruptcy is requested.
+A grade of "C", "S", or higher is required in each course in 12 semester credit hours in the post-bankruptcy period. - 7.
 When a student receives a declaration of academic bankruptcy, a permanent notation of "ACADEMIC BANKRUPTCY" will be reflected on the transcript for each semester affected. - 8.
 Approval of the academic bankruptcy status at a college does not guarantee other institutions will honor that status.
-This determination will be made by the respective transfer institution(s).
+This determination will be made by the respective transfer institution(s). - 9.
+Academic bankruptcy has no bearing on financial aid status or eligibility.
+Standards of Academic Progress are determined based on all courses attempted.